ttlion/sdtDBN/README.md

 #### Argument with variables and respective timesteps to make inference

-- **-inf**: This argument should be the file with variables and respective timesteps to make inference
+- **-inf**: This argument should be the file with variables and respective timesteps to make inference.

 ## Illustrative examples